dbluhm/indy-hipe/text/connection-protocol/README.md

 http://example.com/ssi?c_i=eydAdHlwZSc6J2RpZDpzb3Y6QnpDYnNOWWhNcmpIaXFaRFRVQVNIZztzcGVjL2Nvbm5lY3Rpb25zLzEuMC9pbnZpdGF0aW9uJywnZGlkJzonZGlkOnNvdjpRbVdic05ZaE1yakhpcVpEVFVURUpzJywnbGFiZWwnOidBbGljZSd9
 ```

-Invitation URLs can be transfered via any method that can send text, including an email, SMS,
+Invitation URLs can be transferred via any method that can send text, including an email, SMS,
 posting on a website, or via a QR Code.

 Example URL encoded as a QR Code: